dataset-ninja/masknet/README.md

 # MaskNet

-MaskNet is a dataset for object detection and classification tasks.
+MaskNet is a dataset for object detection task.